 Few of the great players that are tapping into this trend are Dove MenCare Clean Comfort 3-in-1 Shower Foam, Super Dry RE:vive Men’s Body and Hair Wash and All Naturals - Sport Ultra Performance Soothing Body Oil etc.

+Men’s interest in straightforward/quick grooming routines is solid; but there is some room for ‘slow beauty’ concepts to emerge when targeting younger, more engaged men.
 Multi-purpose beauty and personal care products can also extend and offer more added benefits including anti-ageing claims that could also tie in well with sports themes.

 Scent is important to men with scope for more disruptive options to stand out and grab consumer attention, especially with unexpected/quirky scent combinations (eg Axe Collision’s Leather & Cookies), and layered or changeable scents.